Boosting propagule transport models with individual-specific data from mobile apps: Materials and Methods

 \subsubsection{Optimization methods and model selection}

 We used a combination of multiple optimization algorithms to maximize the likelihood.
 We applied the differential evolution algorithm \citep{storn_differential_1997} for a global search of the parameter space, and improved upon the results via gradient-based search algorithms \citep{kraft_software_1988,byrd_limited_1995,nocedal_trust-region_2006}.
-Details can be found in SI~C. We implemented the model in the programming language \texttt{Python} (version 3.7) along with the \texttt{Scipy} libraries \citep{jones_scipy:_2001} .
+Details can be found in Appendix~S4.
+We implemented the model in the programming language \texttt{Python} (version 3.7) along with the \texttt{Scipy} libraries \citep{jones_scipy:_2001}.

 To decide which covariates and parameters should be included in the model without overfitting, we used the information criterion by \citet{akaike_new_1974} (AIC).
 This metric is particularly suitable if the modelling goal is prediction \citep{ghosh_model_2001}.
 When fitting the day suitability function $\tau_{t}$, we considered simplified models with the parameters $c_{\mt{week}}$, $c_{\mt{year}}$, $\kappa_{\mt{week}}$, and $\kappa_{\mt{year}}$, (equation (\ref{eq:expected-day-suitability})) set to $0$, respectively.
 For the angler activeness $\mu_{i}$ and destination choice probabilities $p_{ij}$, we considered models with any combination of the parameters $\beta_{\bm{x}}$ and $\gamma_{\bm{x}}$ (equations (\ref{eq:trip-rate})-(\ref{eq:attractiveness})) set to zero.
 Only for covariates $\bm{x}$ that had $0$-values for some origins or destinations, we tested models with $\gamma_{\bm{x}}=1$ instead.
 We furthermore tested models without the parameter $d_{0}$ (equation (\ref{eq:distance-decay})).
-We searched for the model with the minimal AIC value by using a branch and bound algorithm (SI~C.2).
+We searched for the model with the minimal AIC value by using a branch and bound algorithm (Appendix~S4.2).
 This allowed us to find the optimal model without having to consider all potential candidates.

 Note that we made approximations via independence assumptions, which violate the underlying assumptions of AIC.
 Hence, the metric may tend to favour overfitting models.
 We therefore chose the simplest model among those with AIC values less than $10$ units higher than the minimal AIC.
 Models whose AIC value is more than $10$ units higher than the minimal AIC may have little empirical support \citep{burnham_multimodel_2004}.